python/devguide/compiler.rst

         are found here.

     peg_api.c
-        Contains functions to create an AST from source code which are used by the interpreter.
+        Contains high-level functions to create an AST from source code which are used by the interpreter.

     pegen.c
         The new PEG parser introduced in 3.9.
 Contains helper functions which are used by functions in :file:`Parser/parser.c` to construct the AST.
         Also contains helper functions which help raise better error messages when parsing source code.